Presidio Museum’s Policy Statement on Inclusion, Diversity, Equity and Accessibility (IDEA)

 In 2018, the American Alliance of Museums released a report to address the ongoing work being done by museums across the country to encourage the continued pursuit of inclusivity, diversity, accessibility and equitability in the daily operations, public programming and services.
 (To see the full “Facing Change” report, you can google “American Alliance of Museum Facing Change”.)

 The Board and Executive Director of the Presidio Museum took time to review this report and developed the policy statements below.
+Click here to see partners we work with to pursue IDEA.

 Two approaches were considered equally.